meker12/commerce-channels.en/help/channel-manager/map-catalog-attributes.md

 ---
-title: Configure product matching
+title: Map catalog attributes
-description: Map attributes for matching Commerce products to existing Walmart Marketplace listings
+description: Map attributes for matching [DNL!
+Commerce] products to existing [!DNL Walmart Marketplace] listings and synchronizing data between [!DNL Channel Manager] and [!DNL Walmart].
 exl-id: 98c8d3f6-f129-43c6-920c-d9c36b0e4a40
 ---

-# Configure product matching
+# Map catalog attributes

-Before you publish listing to Walmart Marketplace, map at least one unique identifier from your product catalog attributes to one of the required Walmart Marketplace product identifiers.
-This step is required to match products on the Walmart Marketplace.
+Before you publish listings from [!DNL Commerce] to [!DNL Walmart Marketplace], you must map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
+This step is required to match [!DNL Commerce] products to existing [!DNL Walmart] listings and to synchronize product data between [!DNL Commerce] and [!DNL Walmart].

-For product matching, the Commerce product must have at least one of the following Product Identifiers (Product IDs) in the catalog attributes.
+For product matching, the Commerce product must have at least one product attribute that matches the one of the following Product Identifiers (Product IDs) required by [!DNL Walmart].

 **Required Walmart product IDs**